About Horse Rookie

 Long-time horse lover, first-time horse owner.

-Welcome to Horse Rookie, a site dedicated to helping equestrians of all levels (especially rookies) answer common questions, make informed decisions, and have more fun with their horses.
+Welcome to Horse Rookie, a site dedicated to helping equestrians of all levels (especially beginners) answer common questions, make informed decisions, and have more fun with their horses.
 It’s the kind of resource I wish I’d had when I finally purchased my first horse.

 Though I hoped for a horse under the Christmas tree every year, like many little girls, my parents stuck to their party line: there are plenty of horses to ride — for cheap.
 Now, as a horse owner who sees the dollars evaporate from her bank account at lightening speed, I get it.